terryc321/c2ffi/basic-sdl/problem-001/README.md

 }
 ```

+We compile the code above into a shared library which common lisp will then be able to use.

-Here below is a simple bash script to create the shared library object code
+Here is a bash script to accomplish creating a shared library.

 ```bash
 #!/bin/bash